georgedobreff/discord-llm-bot/README.md

 11. Define the prompt used to generate the check-in DM message.

-## If you want to host this on an android phone:
+## Hosting on an android phone:

-I'm running this bot on an old Samsung Galaxy S10e that I'm using for something else anyway so it's always on.
+Yeah.. believe it or not I'm running this on a Samsung Galaxy S10e that I'm using for something else anyway so it's always on and plugged in.

 1. Download Termux from the play store.
 Everything below is done inside the Termux app.
 2. ```termux-wake-lock```.
 This will ensure your Termux session runs in the background without the OS shutting it down.